cs4s/cs4s.github.io/events/details.md

 <u>Registration:</u> You can register for the Introduction to Coding and Computational Thinking workshop by completing [this online form](https://goo.gl/forms/yMR9lkUMQsyd68dp2).

-[Register for the Intro Workshop](https://goo.gl/forms/yMR9lkUMQsyd68dp2){: class = "btn btn-primary btn-call-to-action"}
+[Register for the Intro Workshop](https://goo.gl/forms/yMR9lkUMQsyd68dp2){: class="btn btn-primary btn-call-to-action"}

 #### Developing Coding Hubs for Teachers Workshop (Planned for October/November 2018)
 {: .program-details-header}